SEARCH BY NAME

 Access - Yes it features above, but it can be and also has been a problem with many funds, particularly in falling markets.
 Access also has the disadvantage for open funds in that liquidity must be maintained to meet redemptions.

 Legacy – Huge amounts are tied up in Australian legacy funds, inaccessible to many investors because of legal and tax considerations.
 If fund structures change again in future, this will be an ongoing issue.

 Having said that, we still believe managed funds should be regarded as part of a portfolio, particularly if you are a novice or inexperienced investor.

 Understanding managed investments

 We suggest you start by reading an IFSA guide to understanding managed investments.
-IFSA was the Investment & Financial Services, the peak body for the managed funds industry in Australia, now called Financial Services Council.
-Its members are the fund managers.
+IFSA was previously called the Investment & Financial Services, the peak body for the managed funds industry in Australia.
+It is now called Financial Services Council and its members are the fund managers.

 InvestoGain and deListed in Australia are largely the result of voluntary effort.
 We welcome input and updates from investors, company officers, insolvency practitioners, regulatory bodies, registries and others to email@example.com.

 …out of all the exchanges that I do research for, your particular web site makes finding information so easy.
 I wish the rest of the world would follow your footsteps.
 Reuters